-Ambiance is arguably the most important trait of a successful public space, a fact that any good interior designer will not take for granted.
-The Bresco Chocolate shop in Barcelona, Spain, created by designer Desafra, is a stellar example of interior design done right.
+Ambiance is arguably the most important trait of a successful public space, a fact that no good interior designer takes for granted.
+The Bresco Chocolate shop in Barcelona, Spain, created by designer Desafra, is a stellar example of a chocolate store interior design done right.

-From the street door through to the back of the room, long and elegant shelves allow for a necessary variability in refrigeration.
-This setup also allows for specialized lighting and perception, to best showcase the chocolates on display.
-It’s efficient while still maintaining aesthetic appeal, allowing this one open space to welcome customers without disturbing the work flow behind the counters.
-At the opposite end of the space lies the tasting bar, followed by the toilets in the back.
+From the street door through to the back of the room, long and elegant shelves offer great variability in refrigeration.
+This setup allows for specialized lighting and perception, to best showcase the chocolates on display.
+It’s efficient while still maintaining aesthetic appeal, so that this one open space welcomes customers without disturbing the work flow behind the counters.
+At the opposite end of the space lies the tasting bar, followed by the restrooms in the back.

 The room is designed to showcase the Casa Calvet modernist theme of the building, highlighting Gaudi’s architecture and design, and sharing murals of his biography.
-All structures, including lights, are fastened at mid-height, allowing for appreciation of ceiling architecture.
-Glass windows permit passersby a glimpse of the elegant interior.
+All structures, including lights, are fastened at mid-height and invite customers to appreciate the ceiling architecture.
+Glass windows permit passers-by a glimpse of the elegant interior.
 Most restoration work has been done mindfully and purposefully to preserve the original work.

-In the heart of Barcelona’s impressive and historical architectural landscape, Bresco Chocolate Shop has a truly spectacular design, boasting interior design work that enhances and comprehensively includes the specialty of this chocolate boutique.
+In the heart of Barcelona’s impressive and historical architectural landscape, the Bresco Chocolate shop interior design is truly spectacular, boasting elements that enhance and comprehensively include the specialty of this charming chocolate boutique.